 In many cases, A is trying to convince B of something.
 However, there are other cases when A is not trying to convince B, but rather C, a nonparticipant in the argument.

-Just as in the case of the Believing Game, Carl R. Rogers believes that reducing the psychological threat to the opposition means partnering up with them – believing them, and even siding with them.
+Carl R. Rogers believes that reducing the psychological threat to the opposition means partnering up with them – believing them, and even siding with them.

 A Rogerian argument, therefore: